Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 ### Further Testing
+-   During testing it was found the 'Geocoder failed due to: INVALID_REQUEST' error was appearing on startup, to fix this I added a default value to #latlng.
--   During testing it was found that when the page loaded first Geocoding erro.
+-   During testing users reported it was confusing that there was no response when Comment was submitted on Contact page, I fixed this by added a success and fail Alert.
 -   The Website was tested on Google Chrome, Internet Explorer & Microsoft Edge.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.